South of the Border – Hamer, South Carolina

 South Carolina | SC Picture Project | Dillon County Photos | South of the Border

 The famed South of the Border entertainment complex is located in the Dillon County town of Hamer, just off I-95 and a stone’s throw below the North Carolina-South Carolina state line.
 In 1949 businessman Alan Schafer had the idea of opening a beer stand just below the North Carolina border, giving the business its name.
-What sounds like a small-time operation actually was quite strategic, as many of the counties over the North Carolina did not participate in alcohol sales, making Schafer’s business a convenient location for residents of both states to grab a beer.
+What sounds like a small-time operation actually was quite strategic: many of the counties over the North Carolina line did not participate in alcohol sales, making Schafer’s business a convenient location for residents from both states to grab a beer.

 With so much business flooding the beer stand, Schafer expanded.
 Soon the humble beer joint became a destination for motorists looking to stretch their legs and add a little whimsy to roadtrips.
 The “Mexican” theme is said to have originated when Schafer went on a business trip to Mexico.
 According to the tale, while there he hired two Mexican men to come and work for the South of the Border Motel, which Schafer added in 1954.

 Motel guests frequently referred to the men as “Pedro,” a common name in Mexico.
 From that point, the park had a mascot, Pedro, whose caricature image adorns billboards from Virginia to Georgia, hoping to lure travelers to its festival-quality rides, reptile lagoon, and a view from the 200-foot-tall sombrero tower.